dhis2/dhis2-docs/src/user/using-the-maps-app.md

       (facilities) you can set a radius buffer to calculate the data value within.
 A radius of 5000 meters will aggregate all values available within a 5 km distance from a facility.
-Buffer option is not available if asscoiated geometry is used.
+Buffer option is not available if associated geometry is used.

 5. Click **ADD LAYER**.